 By Miguel DeCoste

 This morning I was going through some paperwork — the United Arab Emirates, Nigeria, Vietnam, The West Indies, these are just some of the places the Executive Protection Industry has taken me.
 Oh yeah, and this is a good time to mention, that I started off working as a nightclub “bouncer”.
+The job of a bouncer is that of great responsibility.
+People could easily get drunk and get into messy brawls, which could be quite a task to manage, especially if those are over money lost and won in a casino.
+Sometimes I feel, the world would be a much better place if people would just use winaday casino bonus codes and win their hand at casinos at their leisure.

 Those of you working in the field of nightclub security should know that a lack of a Law Enforcement or military background is not necessarily a hindrance when it comes to doing Executive Protection.
 As a matter of fact, there are skills specific to nightclub (especially when you are employed at Wet Republic in Vegas) work that transfer very well: